-> Departmental Colloquia
+Departmental Colloquia

 We also expect students to attend departmental colloquia, regardless of the topic.
 These provide another opportunity for exposure to current research both within and beyond your main area of interest.
-The same idea applies to faculty job candidates, who give a talk to the department as part of their interview visit.
+The same idea applies to faculty job candidates, who give a talk to the department as part of their interview visit in years when we have the opportunity to hire new faculty.
 These are an excellent opportunity to not only learn new findings but also to observe different styles of talks, approaches to handling questions, etc.